Part 6 - Inspection and Testing

 • Must be signed by three responsible persons:

-• The inspector (who may be the same person for smaller installations)
+InspectorCertifies the installation has been inspected and tested (may be the same person for smaller installations)

 Minor Electrical Installation Works Certificate (MEIWC)